About the film

 Featuring rare archival film and photographs from German, Russian and British sources - much of which has never been shown before - the documentary illuminates the under-told perspective of a former foot soldier, forced against his will into being part of history’s most notorious army, with unprecedented insight and candor.
 There is no unseen narrator.
 Peter Ertel tells his own life story, as only he could tell it - with unflinching honesty and raw emotion, while maintaining penetrating eye-contact with the audience.
 His are the eyes of a man who has seen so much, and lived to tell about it.

-Winner of the 2016 GI Film Festival Founders' Choice Award, and the 2017 Cleveland International Film Festival Local Heroes Competition.
+Winner of the 2017 Chagrin Documentary Film Festival David Ponce Best of the Fest Award, the 2016 GI Film Festival Founders' Choice Award, and the 2017 Cleveland International Film Festival Local Heroes Competition.

 Produced, Directed & Edited by Joseph Cahn